Gld3n/olly_weather/README.md

 - Better UI/UX design for a more intuitive user experience and _flashiness_.
 - Make a more comprehensive usage of the weather data and improve the overall data presentation.
 - Better handle data integrity and default values.
 - More comprehensive widget separation and reusability (for example the degree display, location display, login form, etc.).
+Readability would also improve.
 - Currently, the AppBar and Footer pop out when navigating.
 A better approach would be to have a single Scaffold and change only the body.
 - Variables usage and passing through widgets could be improved for better maintainability and reactivity.
 Decided to keep it working as it was for the sake of time.
+- Implement unit and widget tests to ensure reliability.
+- Overall adaptability and responsiveness is improvable.

 ## Useful resources consulted